 You want a completely seamless experience for your users and an integration that is easy to manage and maintain on your end.
-Look for a modern interface that is simple to use for your end users.
+Look for a modern interface that is simple to use for your end-users.
 The interface should also be easy to rebrand as your own - this is what is called white-labelling, or OEM business intelligence - so your software users don’t perceive a difference between the analytics element and the rest of the application.
-The analytics needs to be easily customisable.
+The analytics capabilities themselves also needs to be easily customizable.

 Your embedded BI platform should support a full stack of integrated analytics functions.
 Everything from reports and dashboards to solid data governance and data preparation to data storytelling and augmented analytics should be included.
-The platform should be developer and end user friendly.
+The platform should be developer and user friendly.
 If it doesn’t cater to all parties, you will end up with dissatisfied users or developers who don’t want to use or support the analytics module.

-Look for automation too.
-The automation of insights is becoming more common within BI tools and having AI and machine learning capabilities built into your application will put you way ahead of the competition.
-This technology also deliver greater value to your end users as it helps them get to the insight faster.
-Gartner, in their paper on embedded analytics platforms, states, “The ability of business users to perform complex analytics without the need for data science skills using embedded advanced analytics means business users can make better, faster decisions.”
+Look for automated analytics, too.
+The automation of insights with automated business monitoring is becoming more common within BI tools and having AI and machine learning capabilities built into your application will put you way ahead of the competition.
+This technology delivers greater value to your users, as it helps them get to the insight faster.
+Gartner's paper on embedded analytics platforms, states, “The ability of business users to perform complex analytics without the need for data science skills using embedded advanced analytics means business users can make better, faster decisions.”

-Automation is a smart way to future-proof your application and make you stand out in an increasingly crowded and competitive market.
+Automation is ultimately a smart way to future-proof your application and make sure your analytics and product stand out in an increasingly crowded and competitive market.

 Pricing is another crucial part of the embedded analytics platform choice.
-You need to partner with a BI vendor (because it should be a partnership, not just a purchase) that will try to align their pricing as closely as possible with the way you charge your customers.
-You need to look for a commercial model fit.
+It is recommended you need to partner with a BI vendor (because it should be a partnership, not just a purchase) that will try to align their pricing as closely as possible with the way you charge your customers.
+You need to look for a commercial model fit above all else.

 Finally, you need to ensure you’re partnering with an analytics vendor that is dedicated to innovation.
-You don't want a partner only focused on just improvements to their BI tools, but true innovation that offers completely new ways of doing analytics.
-A BI tool vendor that innovates is one that will keep you ahead of the competition and keep your offering fresh so you are future-proofed against the upcoming competition.
+You don't want a partner only focused on just improvements to their BI tools, but true continuous innovation that offers completely new ways of doing analytics.
+A BI tool vendor that innovates is one that will keep you ahead of the competition and keep your offering fresh, so you are always future-proofed against the upcoming competition.

 Ask your shortlist of embedded analytics vendors about their track record of innovation.
-Take a look at third party analyst reports and see who is named as an innovator.
-In an industry that is changing and growing as fast as analytics and BI, you cannot afford to integrate your software product with an analytics platform that is a follower.
+Take a look at third party analyst reports and see for yourself who is named as an innovator.
+In an industry that is constantly changing and growing as fast as analytics and BI, you ultimately cannot afford to integrate your software product with an analytics platform that is a follower.
 You need a visionary and a leader to help you achieve success.

-Choosing a BI tool to embed in your product is a crucial step in future-proofing your application and ensuring you have the competitive advantage to win more and churn less.
-So make sure you choose an embedded analytics partner that offers:
+Choosing a BI tool to embed into your product is a crucial step in future-proofing your application and ensuring you have the competitive advantage to win more and churn less.
+So make sure you choose an embedded analytics partner that offers the following:

 - Seamless integration